For those who are having trouble with slow display speeds in DataTables

 Of course, there will be differences depending on the number of columns and data, but I was able to see that it was noticeably faster, so I think the effect is tremendous

-If you are using DataTables and are having trouble with slow display speeds,
+If you are using DataTables and are experiencing slow display speeds,

 please refer to this article.